Kejineri/Proof-mining-/README.md

 Future Work:

-Prove that the Rationals are pimcodable, thus finishing the construction of the sequence of real numbers without a computable rate of convergence.
+Prove that the Rationals are pimcodable, thus finishing the construction of the sequence of rational numbers without a computable rate of convergence.

 Add to the case studies of quantitative convergences theorems of sequences of numbers satisfying recursive inequalities.